Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 Seattle’s steel drawbridges will be tested, measured and sprayed with water more often in summertime, after August heat caused a 76-minute traffic shutdown at the Ballard Bridge Wednesday night when it wouldn’t close completely.

-Crews doused the 101-year-old bridge as a precaution for the next day, following a long operation to lock the decks into correct position, said Matt Donohue, the recently-hired structures director at Seattle Department of Transportation (SDOT).
+Crews doused the 101-year-old bridge as a precaution for the next day, following a long operation to lock the decks into correct position, said Matt Donahue, roadway structures manager at Seattle Department of Transportation (SDOT).

 The crossing serves 65,000 vehicle trips daily.